Alluxio/alluxio/docs/en/operation/Performance-Tuning.md

 `ONCE` will use the default behavior of only scanning each directory once ever, and `NEVER` will never consult the UFS and thus prevent Alluxio from scanning for new files at all.

-The Alluxio master maintains a cache to approximate which UFS paths have been previously loaded, to approximate the `Once` behavior.
+The Alluxio master maintains a cache to keep track of which UFS paths have been previously loaded, to approximate the `Once` behavior.
 The parameter `alluxio.master.ufs.path.cache.capacity` controls the number of paths to store in the cache.
 A larger cache size will consume more memory, but will better approximate the `Once` behavior.